-(See also Continuing Professional Development)
+(see also Continuing Professional Development)

 - 10.1 All members of staff are entitled to appropriate training, so that they can play their full part in ensuring that the school promotes racial equality.
-Their training is linked to priorities within the school's strategic plan, and funding for this professional development is identified.
-Induction for new staff includes the area of racial equality, and members of the Local Advisory Board have identified their own training needs in relation to this. - 10.2 Local Governing Body members and members of staff involved in the selection and appointment of other staff will ensure that the principles and practices of racial equality are adhered to.
+Their training is linked to priorities within the school's strategic plan, and funding for this professional development is identified. - 10.2 Local Governing Body members and members of staff involved in the selection and appointment of other staff will ensure that the principles and practices of racial equality are adhered to.
+(The Chair of Governors, headteacher and deputy headteacher are all safer recruitment trained.)